Integrated Regional Water Management Planning in Napa County

 - Water resource projects that serve disadvantaged communities (DACs) will be prioritized in the updated Plan.
 Typically, grant cost shares are waived and eligibility requiredment are broadened for DAC serving projects.
 Learn more here.

 - Stakeholders in the Putah Creek watershed may submit projects for inclusion in the Westside Sacramento IRWM Plan.
-Only projects in the Plan will be eligible for next round of IRWMP funding from California Department of Water Resources (RFP expected in fall 2012).
+Only projects in the Plan will be eligible for next round of IRWMP funding from California Department of Water Resources.